Mexico leader condemns Twitter, Facebook for blocking Trump

 Presidential spokesman Jesús Ramírez doubled down later in the day, writing in his Twitter account that “Facebook’s decision to silence the current leader of the United States calls for a debate on freedom of expression, the free exchange of information on the web, democracy and the role of the companies that administer (social) networks.”

 Facebook and Instagram said Thursday that they will bar Trump from posting at least until the inauguration of President-elect Joe Biden.
-Twitter said that it’s still evaluating whether to lift or extend what started as a 12-hour lockdown of Trump’s account.
+Twitter imposed a 12-hour lockdown of Trump’s account, and the president used his restored assess to post a video Thursday.

 López Obrador also said he was not planning to attend Biden’s inauguration.
 Earlier, he refrained from congratulating Biden on his election victory until after the Electoral College vote in mid-December.
 The Mexican leader’s only trip abroad so far in his presidency was to visit Trump in Washington in July to celebrate the implementation of the Mexico-U.S.-Canada trade agreement.